 6.4 PlaceIt

-PlaceIt by Envato is another popular design tool and Canva alternative, that you can use to design a t-shirt.
-They have some great options that’ll allow you to create t-shirt design mockups and t-shirt video templates to attract more customers.
+PlaceIt by Envato is another popular design tool and Canva alternative that you can use to design a T-shirt.
+They have some great options that’ll allow you to create T-shirt design mockups and T-shirt video templates to attract more customers.

 7. Find a Printer

 Once you have the designs, you need a printer.
 But before talking about various printing options, let’s talk about another hassle-free choice.
-If you want to design and sell t-shirts without worrying about the deliveries and inventory, you can sign up for a POD (Print on Demand) site like TeeSpring.
+If you want to design and sell T-shirts without worrying about the deliveries and inventory, you can sign up for a POD (Print on Demand) site like TeeSpring.

-If you wish to go the DIY route and get the t-shirts printed yourself, then your next step will be to find a good and reliable printer.
+If you wish to go the DIY route and get the T-shirts printed yourself, then your next step will be to find a good and reliable printer.

 Here’re a few things to keep in mind while hunting for a printer: